dkr88/CemuGLCacheBackup/README.md

 ```
 -gamePath "<PathToCemuGame>"

-The full path to the CEMU game to run.
+The full path to the Cemu game to run.
 ```

 ```